oxfordmmm/catdocs/docs/source/overview.rst

 **From Other Source**

-If the genomic data that the user wishes to analyze is hosted on the ENA, SP3 can fetch it directly.
-The user goes to the Dataset page, clicks New Fetch, inputs the project accession and the samples to fetch and clicks New Fetch.
-The data is fetched from the ENA in the background and the progress can be monitored on the dataset page.
+Sequence files can be transferred to the cloud server, then SP3 can fetch it from a folder.
+The users goes to the Dataset page, clickes New Fetch, choose LOCAL as source, and provide the folder of the data.
+The data is fetched from the local folder, which takes a few seconds to be ready for analysis.

 Start a pipeline
 ----------------